mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/creating-services/index.md

 ---
+layout: layout.pug
-post_title: Creating Services
+title: Creating Services
-menu_order: 001.2
+menuWeight: 001.2
 ---

 A Marathon application typically represents a long-running service that has many instances running on multiple hosts.
 An application instance is called a *task*.
 The *application definition* describes everything needed to start and maintain the tasks.
 A Marathon application definition creates a DC/OS _service_.